 Included in this document are guidelines specifically for the Ignition software, as well as general suggestions regarding the hardware and network where Ignition is installed.
 The steps provided are recommendations rather than requirements and should be reviewed for relevance in each implementation.

-This guide is best used by reading and following the steps in their entirety.
-Security is a complex topic, and no guide can cover the complete tapestry of the topic, but this guide should provide good information toward protecting your Ignition installation, as well as covering the basics of securing your overall device architecture.
-To ensure you are fully covered from a security standpoint, please consult a security firm or security experts in the field.
+This guide is best used by reading and following the steps in its entirety.
+Security is a complex topic and no guide can cover the complete tapestry of the subject; however, this guide should provide good information toward protecting your Ignition installation, as well as covering the basics of securing your overall device architecture.
+To ensure you are completely covered from a security standpoint, please consult a security firm or security experts in the field.

 Step 1: Secure the Gateway